 A googol is the large number 10100; that is, the digit 1 followed by 100 zeroes.

-The term was coined in 1920 by 9-year-old Milton Sirotta, nephew of American mathematician Edward Kasner.
+In 1920, 9-year-old Milton Sirotta, nephew of American mathematician Edward Kasner coined it.
 Kasner popularized the concept in his book Mathematics and the Imagination in 1940.

 Didn’t you know the existence of the “googol” concept?

 A googolplex is much larger than a googol, but is still finite, as the inventor of the name was quick to point out.
 It was first suggested that a googolplex should be 1, followed by writing zeros until you got tired.

 Maybe Googol should have been known as the actual name of the company Google.
 The name “Google” was an accidental misspelling of “googol” by the company’s founders.
 They chose it to show that the search engine wants to give you loads of information!

 Google began in January 1996 as a research project by Larry Page and Sergey Brin.
 They were both PhD students at Stanford University in Stanford, California

 | >>> Have you ever wondered about: Where is 0 in roman numerals ?